 Macrosiphum rosae is a species of aphid commonly found in rose gardens.
 They infest rosebushes as their main host in spring and early summer, congregating on the tips of shoots and around new buds.

 Aphid Damage in the Garden

-Aphids suck on plant sap which they get from leaves, stems, buds, flowers, fruits, and/or roots of a plant.
-They also tend to prefer new growth and would cluster at the growth end of plants and attach themselves to soft green stems.
+Aphids suck on the sticky substance of plant sap for their food source which they get from leaves of your plants, stems, buds, flowers, fruits, and/or roots of a plant.
+They also tend to prefer new growth and would cluster at the growth end of your heathy plants and attach themselves to soft green stems.

 Apart from leaving foliage stunted, misshapen, and curled, aphids also secrete honeydew which can cause sooty mold and fungus.
-This causes branches and leaves to appear black.
+This causes branches and leaves and underside of the leaves to appear black.
 Plus, flowers and fruits may become distorted or deformed due to aphids’ feeding habits.

 How To Get Rid Of Aphids In The Garden